 Now, as we head into summer, our businesses and events continue to pivot, addressing this ever-changing landscape of the ‘new normal’.
 NPE2021 will be the place to not only celebrate our contributions to the world’s recovery, but also to see what’s coming from companies across the industry.

 Jon Smalling, the southeast regional sales manager for SEPRO Group, found a job in the plastics industry to, in his words, “improve his quality of life,” but unknowingly, that job would provide him with a career that would change his life.

 PLASTICS President and CEO Tony Radoszewski recently wrote a letter to all members of the United States Congress in both the House and Senate underscoring the amazing efforts our industry has undertaken during these unprecedented times.

 The environmental organization, teaming with others, seems to have adopted a new tact of pressuring OEMs and brandowners to end their association with the Plastics Industry Association, but to what end?

-Senior Editor, Plastics Technology
+Executive Editor, Plastics Technology

 Chris Surbrook from Midland Compounding & Consulting shares benefits of sustainability.

 As the country begins to reopen for business, I wanted to take a moment to update you on the progress Orlando, our NPE venue—the Orange County Convention Center (OCCC)—and the trade show industry have been making over the past couple of weeks.